 MAVLink follows a modern hybrid publish-subscribe and point-to-point design pattern: Data streams are sent / published as topics while configuration sub-protocols such as the mission protocol or parameter protocol are point-to-point with retransmission.

-Messages are defined within XML files, which may then be converted into appropriate source code for each of the supported languages.
-Each XML file defines the message set supported by a particular system, also referred to as a "dialect".
-The reference message set that is implemented by most ground control stations and autopilots is defined in common.xml (most dialects build on this definition).
+Messages are defined within XML files.
+Each XML file defines the message set supported by a particular MAVLink system, also referred to as a "dialect".
+The reference message set that is implemented by most ground control stations and autopilots is defined in common.xml (most dialects build on top of this definition).

-Because MAVLink doesn't require any additional framing it is very well suited for applications with very limited communication bandwidth.
-It's reference implementation in C is highly optimized for resource-constrained systems with limited RAM and flash memory.
+The C reference implementation is a header-only library that is highly optimized for resource-constrained systems with limited RAM and flash memory.
 It is field-proven and deployed in many products where it serves as interoperability interface between components of different manufacturers.